-"These girls are told, you owe us money."
+"She is told, you owe us money."

 The trafficker tells the girl that she can make the money by working as a prostitute.
 If she says she does not want to do it, the trafficker will beat and rape her.